-Required Default value Set Yes -server -Xms1024m -Xmx1024m Installation and app configuration keycloak/server/sso/fqdn keycloak/server/sso/autoregistration
+Required Default value Set Yes -server -Xms1024m -Xmx1024m Installation and app configuration

-Defines the FQDN to the identity provider in your environment's UCS domain.
+Defines the FQDN of the identity provider for this Keycloak instance.
 Defaults to ucs-sso-ng. \$domainname.

 Please note that uppercase letters in this setting can lead to problems regarding the Keycloak admin console.